 Through my editorial notes, I hope to reinvigorate your creative flow, shine a fresh light on the manuscript you’ve probably reread a million times, and offer valuable insight as someone who has real understanding of the industry.

-· Query letter reviews, to help you polish the perfect pitch for your book, ready to bag an agent!
+· Query letter reviews -- to help you polish the perfect pitch for your book, ready to bag an agent!

-I'm currently actively seeking work for April 2022 onwards.
+I'm currently available for September 2022 onwards.